Buying An Investment Property: 3 Signs You’re Ready And What You Need To Know

-Property management companies take both scheduled and emergency repair calls and check up on your property with both drive-bys and scheduled visits to make sure that tenants respect your space.
+Property management companies take both scheduled and emergency repair calls and check up on your property with both drive-bys and scheduled visits to make sure tenants respect your space.
 They can also collect rent on your behalf.
-Some property management companies also offer tenant placement services and eviction processing for an additional fee.
+Some property management companies likewise offer tenant placement services and eviction processing for an additional fee.

 Applying For Investment Property Loans: How To Prepare

-Investment Property Loan Requirements
+1. Check The Investment Property Loan Requirements

 It’s a good idea to get preapproved for a mortgage before you start searching for homes so you know how much home you can afford.
 You can apply online with Rocket Mortgage to get an approval.

-A preapproval is different from a prequalification.
-A prequalification only tells you how much money you might be eligible for – it’s not as strong.
-A preapproval requires your financial information so the mortgage company can provide a solution that’s customized for you.
+A preapproval, also called initial mortgage approval, is different from a prequalification.
+A prequalification only tells you how much money you might be eligible for.
+A preapproval, on the other hand, requires your financial information so the mortgage company can provide an offer that’s customized for you.